Class Teacher – Mrs S Clarke

 Mathematics

 This term in mathematics we will be continuing to consolidate our knowledge of number.
-We follow White Rose Maths which allows children to delve deeper into number and learn all about what a number is and what it consists of.
-We will be looking at numbers to 10 and the different ways we can represent these.
-We will also be teaching the children the skill of subitising numbers to 5.
+We follow White Rose Maths and NCETM which allows children to delve deeper into number and learn all about what a number is and what it consists of.
+We will be looking at numbers to 20 and the different ways we can represent these.
+We will also be teaching the children the concepts of addition, subtraction and sharing as a means of division.

 What can I be doing at home?